Biaa-Bi/CHS-Payroll/Assign Submitted By and add followers/README.md

             **email** | `string`
             **ticket_subject** | `string`
         - Copy the content of ***updateTicketForm.dg***
-        - If there's not connection to **ZOHO Desk**, create one
+        - If there's no connection to **ZOHO Desk**, create one
             - Click on `MY CONNECTIONS`
             - Name the connection
             - On *Use this connection to execute*
                 - Select **Only specific triggers and actions**
-                - Check mark
+                - Checkmark
                     - **Triggers > Ticket Created**
                     - **Actions > Fetch Ticket**
                     - **Actions > Update Ticket**
                     - **Actions > Fetch Agent**
                 - Click `Authorize`
                 - Click `Accept`
-            - You can find this connection name clicking on `VIEW DETAILS`
+            - You can find this connection name by clicking on `VIEW DETAILS`
         - Update the information required in the function
             - Line 19, update **org_id**
             - Line 21, update **ticket_creator_api_name**
-            - Line 33, update connection to the ZOHO Desk connection name
+            - Line 33, update *connection* to the ZOHO Desk connection name
             - Line 48, update the last argument of zoho.desk.searchRecords to the ZOHO Desk connection name
             - Line 63, update the last argument of zoho.desk.update to the ZOHO Desk connection name
-            - Line 83, update connection to the ZOHO Desk connection name
+            - Line 83, update *connection* to the ZOHO Desk connection name
         - Click `Save`
         - Click the [X] mark in the top right corner
         - Add `updateTicketForm` as the last step to the flow